-It is recommended that the City review the current condition of sidewalks, throughout the community, to identify where repairs are needed.
-It is important to identify large cracks, lips, and buckled sidewalks that could cause injury, and then schedule any needed repairs.
+It is recommended that the City review the current condition of all community sidewalks to identify where repairs are needed.
+It is important to identify large cracks, lips, and buckled sidewalks that could cause injury.
 Additionally, the inspecting party should identify any overhanging tree limbs and/or shrubbery blocking portions of the sidewalk and in need of trimming or removal.
-A review should also be conducted to identify if and where any Americans with Disabilities Act (ADA) compliance steps are needed.
-Once a list of needs is identified, a long-term ADA plan should be created to resolve any compliance issues.
+Once these issues are identified, repairs and trimming should be scheduled.
+A review should also be conducted to identify if and where any Americans with Disabilities Act (ADA) compliance measures are needed.
+Once a list of needs is identified, a long-term ADA plan should be created to resolve compliance issues.
 Sidewalk investments should be included in the City's annual budget until all identified issues are resolved.
-The ADA requires Bird Island to "give priority to walkways serving state and local government offices and facilities, bus stops and transportation services, private businesses offering goods and services to the public, and employees, followed by walkways serving residential areas."
-The City should develop procedures to provide the public an easy way to request curb ramp installations at specific intersections frequented by people with disabilities.
+The ADA requires Renville to "give priority to walkways serving state and local government offices and facilities, bus stops and transportation services, private businesses offering goods and services to the public, and employees, followed by walkways serving residential areas."
+The City should establish a method by which members of the public can easily request ADA compliance measures for specific intersections or walkways frequented by people with disabilities

 When sidewalks are reconstructed within the community, efforts should be made to bring them to current width standards.
-A sidewalk in a residential area, with a buffer zone, should be at least five feet (60 inches) wide.
+Within residential areas, sidewalks should be at least five feet (60 inches) wide and include buffer zones.
 In areas where sidewalks fail to meet that standard, the ADA requires a minimum of four feet (48 inches) of width.
-To address ADA needs in areas where a significant length of the sidewalk is under five feet in width, passing spaces (designed for wheelchairs) should be placed every 200 feet.
+To address ADA needs in areas where a significant length of sidewalk is under five feet in width, passing spaces (designed for wheelchairs) should be placed every 200 feet.
 These passing spaces should, at a minimum, be 5 feet x 5 feet (60 inches x 60 inches) in size.
-Sidewalk standards have other design considerations that should also be met.
-These will not be covered in this plan.
-However, things like grades and cross slope standards must be adhered to.
-Additionally, ADA requirements include curb ramps and detectable warning truncated domes.
-Sidewalk design manuals are readily-available for the City's engineering firm to follow when planning improvements.
+Sidewalk standards have additional design/engineering considerations that should be met.
+While not the focus of this plan, sidewalk grades, cross-slopes, and other design standards must be adhered to.
+Additionally, ADA requirements include the need for curb cuts and detectable warning truncated domes.
+Current sidewalk design manuals are readily available for the City's engineering firm to reference and follow when planning improvements.

-In business districts, sidewalks should be considerably wider than in residential areas.
-Currently, sidewalks in Bird Island's central business district (CBD) are adequate, as they extend from buildings to the curb and are sufficiently wide.
-To ensure accessibility, care should be taken to ensure sidewalk furniture and other obstructions allow for no less than a four-foot (48 inch) width of contiguous clear space.
+Within business districts sidewalks should be considerably wider than in residential areas.
+Currently, sidewalks in Renville's central business district (CBD) are adequate, as they extend from buildings to the curb and are sufficiently wide.
+To afford accessibility, care should be taken to ensure sidewalk furniture and other obstructions allow for no less than a four-foot (48 inch) width of contiguous clear space.
+Map 4B below shows the areas where sidewalks need to be repaired and where curb cuts need to be added to support ADA compliance.